The Wonder

 Hurt’s an Alert

-Because we’re taught displaying hurt shows weakness, we sometimes struggle to see our hurt as an alert—a signal warning us to thoroughly evaluate how a loss occurred.
-When seen as an alert, hurt can prompt the concern and insight needed to pursue healing.
+Because we’re taught experiencing hurt indicates weakness, we sometimes struggle to see hurt as an alert—a signal prodding us to evaluate how a loss occurred.
+When seen as an alert, hurt can prompt the concern and insight needed to pursue healing, during which we seek kind and fair ways to feel able or close.

 Keep in mind that ignored hurt gets stored as memories—recollections that fuel sadness and anger.
 Over time, sadness can become depression and anger can become rage.